 You can help.

-Donate here and 75% of your funds will go equally to four organizations working in the field: www.basicneedsus.org, www.strongminds.org, www.afinemind.org, and www.mindsfoundation.org.
+You can donate to these 4 organizations working in the field directly through their websites: www.basicneedsus.org, www.strongminds.org, www.afinemind.org, and www.mindsfoundation.org.
 They use models that are low-cost, proven effective and scalable.

 For example, $14/month = cost of helping one person through BasicNeeds US

-You can set up support groups for them.
-You can give them counselling sessions with a therapist, or give someone proper medication.
-You can unchain someone from a tree or a bed, allowing them to go to work, be productive and contribute to their community.
-You can make a difference.
+They set up support groups for them.
+They give them counselling sessions with a therapist, or give someone proper medication.
+They unchain someone from a tree or a bed (#BreakTheChains), allowing them to go to work and contribute to their community.